 - A big part of the action scenes in Banlieue 13 is mooks flubbing jumps into multi-story falls whenever they're not just shoved over railings.
 One memorable kill was shoved over a stairwell, smacking against each railing on each side all the way down.

-- A nameless Indian in Last of the Mohicans is shot far into the air above a cliff because of Ledge Gravity, uttering a Wilhelm Scream on the way down.
+- A nameless Indian in The Last of the Mohicans is shot far into the air above a cliff because of this trope, uttering a Wilhelm Scream on the way down.

 - Happens in Austin Powers a few times, which makes sense considering it's a James Bond parody.